avaughn271/AdmixtureBayes/README.md

 ### Example commands

-A script containing example commands is found in the *example/* folder together with a test dataset.
+A script containing example commands is found in the *example* folder together with a test dataset.

 ## Input file